verlok/verlok.github.io/_posts/2021-09-26-vanilla-lazyload-vs-lazysizes.md

 </picture>
 ```

+For more information, check out [lazy load responsive images in 2020](https://www.andreaverlicchi.eu/lazy-load-responsive-images-in-2020-srcset-sizes-picture-webp/) by yours truly.

 ### ...and automatically calculate the value of the `sizes` attribute

-lazysizes has the advantage that it can derive the value of the `sizes` attribute from your CSS by using Javascript.
+The lazysizes script has a function that can spare you the "fatigue" of writing the value of the `sizes` attribute in your HTML markup.
+By placing a `data-sizes="auto"` in your images markup, it can derive its value via Javascript from your CSS.

-vanilla-lazyload doesn't have this feature because of performance optimization reasons: to be useful on eagerly loaded images, the `sizes` attribute is useful when it's set in the HTML markup, not when it's set by javascript.
+This is a missing feature vanilla-lazyload for good reason.
+To make browsers display your website's content as fast as possible, you will have to <strong>mix lazy loading and eager loading</strong> (eager being the opposite of lazy).
+The best practice here is to eagerly load images above-the-fold and lazy loading the ones below-the-fold.
+In the eagerly loaded images you will have to put a sensible value of the `sizes` attribute.
+This means that you will have to calculate that value anyway and, once you did that, what is the use of calculating its value using JavaScript?
+You can use the value you calculated both for your eager images and your lazy ones.

 ### Can lazyload iframes